RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>10</sup> Or if he ask a fish, will he give him a serpent?
 <sup>11</sup> If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?
 <sup>12</sup> Therefore all things whatsoever ye would that men should do to you, do ye even so to them: for this is the law and the prophets.
-<sup>13</sup> Enter ye in at the strait gate: for wide [is] the gate, and broad [is] the way, that leadeth to destruction, and many there be which go in thereat :
+<sup>13</sup> Enter ye in at the strait gate: for wide [is] the gate, and broad [is] the way, that leadeth to destruction, and many there be which go in thereat:
 <sup>14</sup> Because strait [is] the gate, and narrow [is] the way, which leadeth unto life, and few there be that find it.
 <sup>15</sup> Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
-<sup>16</sup> Ye shall know them by their fruits .
+<sup>16</sup> Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?
 <sup>17</sup> Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
 <sup>18</sup> A good tree cannot bring forth evil fruit, neither [can] a corrupt tree bring forth good fruit.
 <sup>19</sup> Every tree that bringeth not forth good fruit is hewn down, and cast into the fire.